 Payments to artists attending meetings or representing a-n:

-From January 2017 our day rate for AIR Council advisors and artist Board members for attending meetings or representing a-n is £200 plus travel and expenses.
-These rates are stated in AIR Council advisor and Board member terms and conditions.
+From January 2017 our day rate for Artists Council advisers and artist Board members for attending meetings or representing a-n is £200 plus travel and expenses.
+These rates are stated in Artists Council adviser and Board member terms and conditions.

-Attendance rates for AIR Council and Board members are reviewed alongside any staff salary or freelance rate reviews, with any increase/decrease applied across all paid groups.
+Attendance rates for Artists Council and Board members are reviewed alongside any staff salary or freelance rate reviews, with any increase/decrease applied across all paid groups.

 Day rates for artists working with a-n to deliver freelance projects are negotiated individually either by applying our day rates, or to an agreed project fee, depending on the nature and length of work contracted.